rjnigam/aryavarta/CONTENT_GUIDE.md

 # 📝 Content Creation Guide

-A guide for writing high-quality Gurukul articles that blend ancient wisdom with modern relevance.
+A guide for writing high-quality Aryavarta articles that blend ancient wisdom with modern relevance.

 ## Article Philosophy